midibox/mios32/apps/tutorials/026_dpot/README.txt

 	3: 0x80
 	4: 0xC0

-During each cycle of the infinite loop located in APP_Background(), the digital potentiometer values will be committed to the hardware.
+During each cycle of the APP_Tick(), the digital potentiometer values will be committed to the hardware.
 Then, each potentiometer value will be incremented.
 The increment will be commited to the hardware on the next cycle.
 If a supply voltage is provided across the A and B terminals of the potentiometers, a "saw-tooth" waveform will be present at the wiper terminal.